A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Background and Related Work

 Psychological research on hypothesis testing in rule discovery tasks has been performed in cognitive science at least since the 1960s.
 The seminal article by \citet{wason1960failure} introduced what is widely referred to as \emph{Wason's 2-4-6} task.
 Participants are given the sequence of numbers 2, 4 and 6 and asked to find out the rule that generated this sequence.
-In search for the hypothesized rule they provide the experimenter other sequences of numbers, such as 3-5-7, and the experimenter answers whether the provided sequence conforms to the rule, or not.
-While the target rule is simple ``ascending sequence'', people find it difficult to discover this specific rule, presumably because they use the \emph{positive test strategy}, a strategy of testing a hypothesis by examining evidence confirming the hypothesis at hand rather then searching for disconfirming evidence \citep{klayman1987confirmation}.
+In the search for the hypothesized rule, they provide the experimenter other sequences of numbers and the experimenter answers whether the provided sequence conforms to the rule, or not.
+While the target rule is simple ``ascending sequence'', people find it difficult to discover this specific rule, presumably because they use the \emph{positive test strategy}, a strategy of testing a hypothesis by examining evidence confirming the hypothesis at hand rather than searching for disconfirming evidence \citep{klayman1987confirmation}.
+For example, if they have the hypothesis that the rule is a sequence of numbers increasing by two, they can provide a sequence 3-5-7, trying to confirm the hypothesis, rather than a sequence, such as 1-2-3, looking for an alternative hypothesis.